Global route / Southeast Asia

 Bay of Bengal can be cloudy.
 Sri Lanka and the Malacca Strait are often clearer.

-What is the best side of plane for Manila to Palawan?
+What is the best side for Manila to Palawan?